ModelOriented/shapviz/cran-comments.md

-# Submission of shapviz 0.4.1
+# Submission of shapviz 0.5.0

-Dear CRAN team, I hope you had a good holiday break.
-This update adds a small but important functionality desired by different people to the importance plots.
+Dear CRAN team. "shapviz" now offers plots for SHAP interaction values - a feature that was on the wishlist for quite some time.

 ## Checks